UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^
 Single instance of languageTerm where item language is known.
 Many of our resources will have one instance of language with a single subelement of languageTerm.
-Type attributes for languageTerm may be either text or code.
+The *type* attribute for *languageTerm* may be either **text** or **code**.

 Justification
 ^^^^^^^^^^^^^
-Both Samvera and Islandora handle this case very similarly, directly mapping the URI, though Islandora does offer an alternative with additional minting of objects required.
+Both Samvera and Islandora handle this case similarly, directly mapping the URI, though Islandora does offer an alternative with additional minting of objects required.
+We will opt to go with the cleanest possible route of direct mapping to the controlled vocabulary, ISO 639-2, and avoid minting new objects.

 Xpath
 ^^^^^